pantsel/konnect-portal-ops-cli/README.md

 For an example documents folder structure and use-cases, see the [examples/products/httbin/docs](examples/products/httbin/docs) directory.

-To sync the API Product documents with Konnect, update the state file to include the `documents` section with the `sync` flag set to `true` and the `dir` pointing to the documents directory.
+To sync the API Product documents, update the state file to include the `documents` section with the `sync` flag set to `true` and the `dir` pointing to the documents directory.

 ```yaml
 # httpbin_state.yaml